Working with war veterans

 Together the groups took part in a stimulating and meaningful art activity.
 Inspired by Channel 4’s 'Old People’s Home for 4 Year Olds’, the aim was to create an inclusive platform for experiential, enthusiastic learning to enable positive connections to be forged between old and young, whilst enhancing health, happiness and personal development.

 The arts have been recognised by Public Health England as beneficial to health and wellbeing, whilst social interaction is essential to limit the loneliness and isolation increasingly faced by older people.
-This project takes inspiration from Channel 4’s “ Old People’s Home for 4 Year Olds’ which demonstrated the life-changing impact of connecting the old and young.

 With warm thanks to the Postcode Community Lottery for their support.